ritbikbharti/Zoom_Smart_Sync/README.md

 ### Build from scratch [Linux, Win, MacOS]

-Prerequisite
+Prerequisite<br>
-1. NodeJS and NPM should be installed in the system.
+*NodeJS and NPM should be installed in the system.

 API
 1. Run ```npm install``` in api folder's terminal.